BOARD POLICY

 Request for Placing an Item on the Agenda

-Any citizen of the District, parent of a child enrolled in the District, student, staff member, or representative(s) of an organization operating in the District may request the placement of a matter on the Agenda provided that the applicant files a written request with the Superintendent.
-The Superintendent upon receipt of a properly executed request for placing an item on the agenda shall forward the request to the Board as soon as it is received.
-A date for a Board hearing will be set as soon as practicable, bearing in mind such considerations as conformance to the Brown Act and Roberts Rules of Order regarding such matters, allowing sufficient time to gather pertinent information, assembling members of the staff who have sufficient knowledge of the subject, and placing the matter on the printed Agenda of a Regular Board Meeting.
-The Superintendent shall notify the individual or group of the time and the place of the hearing of the requested item.
+A date for a Board meeting will be set as soon as practicable, bearing in mind such considerations as conformance to the Brown Act and Roberts Rules of Order regarding such matters, allowing sufficient time to gather pertinent information, assembling members of the staff who have sufficient knowledge of the subject, and placing the matter on the printed agenda of a Regular Board Meeting.
+The Superintendent shall notify the individual or group of the time and the place of the meeting of the requested item.

 To be acceptable, a written request for Board consideration of a matter should include:

-1. name, address and telephone number of the person or persons wishing to speak and the name of the organization or group represented, if any;
+1. name, address, email address and/or telephone number of the person or persons wishing to speak and the name of the organization or group represented, if any;

-2. statement of action to be requested of the Board and pertinent background information leading to the request.
+3. statement of action to be requested of the Board and pertinent background information leading to the request;

 At the discretion of the Board, limitations may be placed upon the length of time any subject may be discussed, the number of persons permitted to speak to a given subject, and the time to be allotted to each speaker.